blynkkk/blynkkk.github.io/Widgets.md

 ```

 - **MERGE**:
-When MERGE mode is selected, you are sending just 1 message, consisiting of array of values.
+When MERGE mode is selected, you are sending just 1 message, consisting of array of values.
 But you'll need to parse it on the hardware.

 	This mode can be used with Virtual Pins only.